Kubernetes Monitoring: Gain Full-Stack Visibility

 Controller Manager Metrics

-To ensure that workloads are orchestrated effectively you can monitor the requests that the Controller is making to external APIs.
+To ensure effective workload orchestration, you can monitor the requests the Controller makes to external APIs.
 This is critical in cloud-based Kubernetes deployments.

 Scheduler Metrics

-If you want to identify and prevent delays, you should monitor latency in the Scheduler.
-This way you can ensure Kubernetes is deploying pods smoothly and on time.
+To identify and prevent delays, monitor latency in the Scheduler.
+This way, you can ensure Kubernetes is deploying pods smoothly and on time.

 Etcd Metrics